 Pure vanilla extract is derived from vanilla bean essential oils.
 How do you remove vanilla bean essential oils from a vanilla bean?
-By submersing it in alcohol for up to six months.
+By submersing it in minimum 35% (70 proof) alcohol.

 Look at the vanilla extract in your cupboard.
 If it doesn't say "Pure", then you are not getting a real vanilla bean experience and you are likely consuming artificial and synthetic ingredients.

 If your vanilla extract says "Pure" but contains more than two ingredients (vanilla beans & spirits), then you are getting a watered-down, sugar-infused and corn-syrup heavy vanilla.
 If your "Pure" vanilla extract is black, then it could be highly-diluted with caramel colors and stabilizers.
 Real vanilla extract isn't black.
 It's amber.

 If you want sugar in your dish, then add sugar...don't hide it in your vanilla.
 If you want vanilla extract, then don't dilute the taste with sugar and corn syrup.

 By FDA standards, yes.
 But by the definition of the term "Pure", no.

 To use the word "Pure", the FDA requires a minimum of 13.35oz of vanilla beans to a gallon of minimum 35% alcohol and 65% water.
 That's it.
 "Pure" extract producers can then add various additives to sweeten the extract even further.
 So long as the alcohol content and vanilla bean weight stays the same, then they remain "Pure" by FDA standards.

 Many "pure" extract producer dilute and adulterate their extracts so some extent.
 Look at the label of the extract in your cupboard and see for yourself.
 Are there more than 2 ingredients?
 Is the extract almost black?
 If you answered yes to either of these questions, then it's possible that your extract is diluted and adulterated to some extent.